DiceLabs/husky/README.md

 ## UR arms

 ### UI monitor
 The robots UI monitor on the back can only operate one arm at a time.
-To switch for one arm to the other you need to locate the panel under the UI monitor that looks like this and click the **select** button:
+To switch from one arm to the other you need to locate the panel under the UI monitor that looks like this and click the **select** button:

 <UI_panel>

-Power buttons:
+Power buttons: Found on the right side of the panel labeled left and right press each to turn on both arms

-Light indicators:
+Light indicators: On the left side there are light indicators also labeled left and right, the red light indicates which arm the UI monitor is currently operating, ignore the green light as it is just excess glow from another indicator light that is unrelated

 ###### Switching UI from one arm to the other
-Select button:
+Select button: The **select** button located under the indicator lights switch the UI monitors operation from one arm to the other.

 #### UI Tabs